mokyox/Original-Pokemon-Pokedex/README.md

-# React Pokedex
+# Original 151 Pokemon Pokedex

-#### A Pokedex written using React and Redux, complete with a searchbox for live searching.
+#### A Pokedex written using React, complete with a searchbox for live search.
 [View here.](https://mokyoxpokedexreact.netlify.com/)

-I've been making a Pokedex with React to solidify my fundamentals in React.
-I went through many iterations such as using [PokeAPI](https://pokeapi.co/) to call the data I needed for the Pokemon to the most current version, where data is stored as local files.
-I also added Redux in order to better manage the state of the Pokemon and to allow me to use a searchbox in the navbar.
+I initially made this project to solidify my knowledge in React.
+Since then I've been updating this with small improvements in code structure, quality as well as adding and replacing libraries such as Redux with React Context API.

+Currently I'm using data taken from [PokeAPI](https://pokeapi.co/) and stored into data files located in `src/data/`.
+I plan use a GraphQL based version of PokeAPI at some point in the future - any help/assistance is appreciated on that front.

-Please feel free to send me a message or add an issue/pull request if you have any other questions about this project.
+Feel free to add an issue/pull request if you have any other questions about this project.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#### Update Feb 1st 2020
+## [0.2.0] - 2020-04-21

+### Changed

+- Removed `.css` files and replaced with `styled-components`.
+- add `loading = lazy` for images in newer browsers
+- minor code structure improvements

+## [0.1.1] - 2020-02-02

+### Changed

-- Updated to use Hooks instead of class-based components.
+- Updated project to use React Hooks instead of class-based components.